 (c) the Commissioner as provided by section 9(2);

+NMI means the National Measurement Institute referred to in the National Measurement Act section 17;

-principal Act means the Trade Measurement Act 2006.
+principal Act means the Trade Measurement Act 2006;

+transition day has the meaning given in the National Measurement Amendment Act 2008 (Commonwealth) Schedule 2 item 1(1).

 (2) Words and expressions in this Act that are defined in the principal Act have the same meaning in this Act.

+[Section 4 amended by No. 54 of 2010 s.
+7.]

 5. Crown bound

 This Act binds the Crown in right of the State and, so far as the legislative power of the Parliament permits, in all its other capacities.